-Despite a 5-4 ruling by the Supreme Court that President Barack Obama's Affordable Care Act is constitutional, Florida Gov. Rick Scott said the Sunshine State would not comply with two parts of the law.
+Despite a that President Barack Obama's Affordable Care Act is constitutional, Florida Gov. Rick Scott said the Sunshine State would not comply with two parts of the law.

 The two provisions Scott said Florida would not comply with are the expansion of Medicaid for the poor and creating a private insurance exchange.

 Scott said expansion of Medicaid, which provides healthcare for the poor, would cost $1.9 billion while the state has other health programs in place.
 Premiums would rise on the insurance exchange, he said.